Protect Your Future From

-Attorney John Freeman has been practicing criminal law for more than 25 years.
-As a criminal defense attorney, he is committed to serving the Michigan community by providing a vigorous and strategic criminal defense for his clients throughout Michigan.
-Mr. Freeman understands how much is at stake if convicted of a felony or misdemeanor.
-His team does everything they can to provide clients with the best possible outcome in each and every case.
+Attorney John Freeman has been practicing criminal law for more than 30 years.
+As a criminal defense attorney, he is committed to serving the Detroit Metro area by providing a vigorous and strategic criminal defense for his clients throughout Southeast Michigan.
+Mr. Freeman understands how much is at stake if convicted of a white-collar offense.
+The dedicated team at the Law Office of John Freeman does everything we can to provide clients with the best possible outcome in each and every case.

 What Prescription Fraud Charges Can Look Like

 There are many ways that someone might attempt to commit prescription fraud, even when they do not realize that they are doing so.
 Common allegations of prescription fraud include:

 - Doctor shopping – Doctors have a limited amount of prescriptions they can prescribe within a certain amount of time.
 Visiting other doctors who may be able to prescribe the prescription someone is searching for may trigger prescription fraud charge.